ncatlab/nlab-content/pages/3/9/7/5/15793/content.md

 Formally, there is a [[category]] of fiber bundles over manifolds with [[morphisms]] the morphisms of bundles covering morphisms of the base spaces, and there is a projection functor from fiber bundles to their base manifolds.
 A natural bundle is a [[section]] of this projection functor.

-Also "contravariantly natural" bundles such as bundle of [[covectors]] are sometimes referred to as natural bundles (e.g. [Kolar-Michor-Slovak](#KolarMichorSlovak)).
+Also "contravariantly natural" bundles such as bundle of [[covectors]] are sometimes referred to as natural bundles (e.g. [Kolář-Michor-Slovak](#KolarMichorSlovak)).
 But these are covariantly natural not with respect to all smooth functions between manifolds, but only for [[local diffeomorphisms]].

 ## Examples